FreeTAKTeam/FreeTakServer/TAKfreeServer/TAKWinService/README.md

+# This package is currently (v.
+0.7) not working. the instruction below are deprecated. we're sorry for any inconvenience

 > To run FreeTakServer you require admin priviliges

-This package is deprecated we're sorry for any inconvenience

 # Installing FreeTakServer on Windows step by step

 for general information see also